 What to Expect?

-Each pet has a unique history, lifestyle, medical history and set of individual behaviors that the owner may or may not be aware of.
+Each pet has a unique history, lifestyle, medical history and set of individual behaviors that the owner may or may not know is healthy.

-Dr. Bernadette Aleksey will recommend a specialized treatment plan that can be implemented after a comprehensive examination, interpretation of diagnostic test results, discussion of health history and current wellness, along with completion of the TCVM questionnaire in order to treat the whole pet not just the symptoms that are presented.
+Dr. Bernadette Aleksey will recommend a specialized treatment plan that can be implemented after a comprehensive examination, interpretation of diagnostic test results, discussion of health history and current wellness, along with completion of the TCVM questionnaire so the whole pet is treated not just the symptoms that are presented.